-All large utilities are required to identify existing and planned capacity that will meet forecasted end-use loads through 2028.
-These forms and instructions are requesting that large utilities to list existing and planned capacity to meet forecasted loads through 2030.
+All large utilities are required to identify existing and planned capacity that will meet forecasted end-use loads through 2030.
 The continued need for existing utility owned generation, along with potential retirement and repowering possibilities, will be part of this demonstration.

-Large ESPs are required to identify how their contractual obligations to direct access customers will be met through 2023.
+Large ESPs are required to identify how their contractual obligations to direct access customers will be met through 2025.
 ESPs are also required to identify their expected new and renewing customer loads for the next five years, using protocols set by the CPUC.